 The short answer to that question is no!

 Guernsey is open for business and staff of the Population Management Office are keen to help smooth the transition of an existing business into the Island.
 You can contact the Population Management Office with queries here.
 Alternatively Locate Guernsey can provide a single point of contact to speak to Government on your behalf.

 Work Permits, non EEA Residents

 In general terms, if businesses intend to employ nationals of countries outside the European Economic Area, then a work permit will be required for those people.

 This area is separate to the matter of Employment Permits/Established and Permanent Certificates as administered by the Population Management Office.

 Work Permits in Guernsey are issued by the Guernsey Border Agency.
 More information can be found by clicking here.

 Employee Tax and Social Security

-It is the employer’s responsibility to deduct tax from employees and pay this to the Income Tax Office.
+It is the employer’s responsibility to deduct tax from employees and pay this to the Revenue Service office.
 This is done through the ETI (Employees Tax Instalment) Scheme, equivalent to ‘Pay as you earn’ in other jurisdictions.
 Throughout each quarter, tax should be deducted from employees in accordance with the individual’s coding notice, on each payday.

-New employers should contact the ETI Department at the Income Tax Office and they will provide the necessary documents, which will explain how to calculate and deduct tax when paying wages.
+New employers should contact the ETI Department at the Revenue Service office and they will provide the necessary documents, which will explain how to calculate and deduct tax when paying wages.

 For more information about the ETI scheme contact Employer’s ETI Enquiries or click here.